Share via

 • Disable personalisation to specify if users of the related role can personalise their workspace.

 • Show in Role Explorer to specify if actions to business features included in the profile are shown in the extended view of the role explorer, a feature overview.
-For more information about role explorer, see Finding Pages with the Role Explorer.
+To learn more about Role Explorer, go to Finding Pages with the Role Explorer.

 You can export profiles from Business Central and reuse them in another tenant.
-The profiles are exported to a zip file that contains Application Language (AL) files.
+The profiles export to a zip file that contains Application Language (AL) files.
 You can reuse the AL files to develop extensions.
-For more information about exporting profiles, see Use the Client to Create Profiles and Page Customisations.
+To learn more about exporting profiles, go to Use the Client to Create Profiles and Page Customisations.

-• On the Profiles (Roles) page, choose the Export Profiles action.
+• On the Profiles (Roles) page, select the Export Profiles action.

 This action exports a zip file that contains AL files for all profiles.